-www.losmedanos.edu/career 925-439-2181 ext 3110
+www.losmedanos.edu/studentservices/career 925-473-7535

-Career development and exploration services are available through LMC's Career Center by appointment.
-Students receive personalized assistance that includes career assessments in the areas of interests, personality, and values.
-Services also include job search assistance, resume writing and critique, mock interviewing practice, as well as major and career exploration Workshops on various career-related topics are offered throughout the year.
+Career development and exploration services are available through LMC's Career Center.
+Students receive personalized assistance that includes career assessments in their areas of interests, personality, and values.
+Services also include job search assistance, resume writing and critique, mock interviewing practice, as well as major and career exploration.
+Workshops on various career-related topics are also offered throughout the year.
+To meet with Career Center staff, students can visit the center in CC2-224 or make an appointment via the website.